Today's tattooed poet is Katie Ford Hall.

 This entry is ©2011 Tattoosday.
 The poem is reprinted here with the permission of the author.

 If you are reading this on another web site other than Tattoosday, without attribution, please note that it has been copied without the author's permission and is in violation of copyright laws.
-Please feel free to visit
+Please feel free to visit http://tattoosday.blogspot.com and read our original content.
+Please let me know if you saw this elsewhere so I contact the webmaster of the offending site and advise them of this violation in their Terms of Use Agreement.

-http://tattoosday.blogspot.com and read our original content.
+If you are reading this on another web site other than Tattoosday, without attribution, please note that it has been copied without the author's permission and is in violation of copyright laws.
+Please feel free to visit http://tattoosday.blogspot.com and read our original content.
 Please let me know if you saw this elsewhere so I contact the webmaster of the offending site and advise them of this violation in their Terms of Use Agreement.

 Post Title

-The Tattooed Poets Project: Katie Ford Hall
+→The Tattooed Poets Project: Katie Ford Hall

 Post URL